fmidev/seasonal_forecasting/README.md

 # Statistical seasonal forecasts
-A Python code for producing statistical seasonal forecast experiments in Europe
+A Python code for producing statistical seasonal forecast experiments in Europe.

 ## Dependencies
 The code was developed using Python 3.6 and several external libraries,